CONTACT US

 Many consumers may purchase items purely because they believe they’re getting an exceptional deal.

-Here’s the scenario: the RRP is set much higher than the total cost of producing, packaging and shipping the item to retail stores.
+Here’s the scenario: the Recommended Retail Price is set much higher than the total cost of producing, packaging and shipping the item to retail stores.
 Resellers can then drop the price well below the recommended retail price and still make profit.
 They mention in their advertising that it’s a ‘below RRP sale’ and so impress buyers by giving them the impression that they’re getting a bargain.

 Once again, you can see the importance of doing proper research of your competition’s pricing, in which case price monitoring service providers like Sniffie are wise to partner with.